 Please consider opportunities where we can continue to work together to inform your public reporting efforts, better reflecting the needs and goals of CHD patients and families.
 We hope that you will continue to participate in our Summit Series and in addition, we can further support information gathering through mechanisms like survey dissemination or convening focus groups.

 We deeply appreciate the desire of U.S. News to maximize the benefit of their impact and hope to continue to partner in ensuring congenital heart disease patients receive accurate and non-biased information, allowing them to advocate for healthcare needs over their lifetime.
-Representing the patient and family voice, Pediatric Congenital Heart Association respectfully requests elimination of the congenital heart surgical rankings, in favor of a system that neutrally provides program and outcome data, in an effort to accomplish this goal.
+Representing the patient and family voice, Conquering CHD respectfully requests elimination of the congenital heart surgical rankings, in favor of a system that neutrally provides program and outcome data, in an effort to accomplish this goal.

 David M. Kasnic Amy E. Basken